Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

   by other JavaScript code.

 * Code appearing in a `javascript:` URL.

+These instances are distinguished by their `format` property being `"js"`.

 The [`Debugger`][debugger-object] interface constructs `Debugger.Script` objects as scripts of debuggee code are uncovered by the debugger: via the `onNewScript`